Tobias Potye

-Tobias Potye (born 16 March 1995 in Munich) is a German athlete specialising in the high jump.
+Tobias Potye (born 16 March 1995) is a German athlete specialising in the high jump.
 He won the gold medal at the 2013 European Junior Championships.
 At the European Athletics Championships of Munich he won a silver medal in high jump.

-His personal bests in the event are 2.34 metres outdoors (Chorzow 2023) and 2.27 metres indoors (Toruń 2023).
+His personal bests in the event are 2.34 metres outdoors (Chorzów 2023) and 2.27 metres indoors (Toruń 2023).